MilenTecle/human-body-quiz/README.md

  ## Site Owner Goals

 To give the user an oppurtunity to learn about the human body in a fun and easy way.
-The purpose of the quiz is educational.
+The purpose of the quiz is educational and it is suitable to everyone.
+To create curiosity and interest in a way that is easy to understand.
+Challenge to try something new,  acquire new knowledge and expand knowledge base.
+For those with an interest in anatomy and the human body, the quiz has different levels of difficulty.

 ## User Stories
 - ### First time user
-  - As a first time user I want to understand instantly what the quiz is about and how to start without difficulty.
+  - As a first time user I want to instantly understand what the quiz is about and how to start the quiz without difficulty.
-  - As a first time user I want to be able to choose between different levels, easy, medium and hard.
+  - As a first time user I want to be able to choose between different levels; easy, medium and hard.
   - As a first time user I want to be able to play the quiz from different devices.
+  - As a first time user I want to be able to track the number of questions.
   - As a first time user I want to get feedback on my score.
   - As a first time user I want to know the correct answer if the answer clicked is wrong, to further learn about the human body.
+  - As a first time user I want to have the score result sent to my email.
   - As a first time user I want to be able to restart the quiz without limitations.

 - ### Returning User